devXprite/GitVio/README.md

 </p>
 <br />

-Getvio gets your Github profile under a single page in a resume type format
+Gets your Github profile under a single page in a resume type format

 ## Usage